 Then, in the late 1940s, when the boys on Madison Ave. started advertising for early grill manufacturers like Weber, Hasty Bake, and PK, their commercials were almost all set up around the man providing sustenance for his adoring family with masterpieces from his outdoor grill.

 Perhaps this became a territorial battle of the sexes.
 Since women ruled the kitchen, in fact the entire indoors, the natural division of duties left her there.
 Not that she minded.
-The air-conditioned kitchen was her space.
-She had no interest in the messy grill.
+The air-conditioned kitchen was her domain.
+She had no interest in the greasy grill.
 Smoke gets in your hair and clothes and you get sweaty.
 And if youโ€™ve just paid for a manicure, who wants charcoal under your nails?

 Worst of all, there is no thermostat on the grill.
 Women took home economics in high school the 1950s and โ€˜60s while men took โ€œshopโ€ class featuring woodworking and engine repair.
 She learned that good cooking depended on temperature control and her oven had a thermostat.
 Set it and forget it.
 No wonder the vast majority of cookbooks were aimed at women.